-At a minimum, the Contractor shall have recredentialing policies for individual providers that address the recredentialing process and include procedures for:
+At a minimum, the recredentialing policies for individual providers shall identify procedures that address the recredentialing process and include requirements for:

 - 1. Recredentialing at least every three years. - 2.
-A review of updated information obtained during the initial credentialing process, as specified in this Policy. - 3.
-Verifying continuing education requirements being met. - 4.
-Monitoring provider specific information including but not limited to: - a.
+An update of information obtained during the initial credentialing process, as specified in this Policy. - 3.
+Verification of continuing education requirements being met. - 4.
+A process for monitoring health care providers specific information such as, but not limited to, the following: - a.
 Member concerns which include grievances (complaints), - b.
 Utilization management information (e.g., emergency room utilization, hospital length of stay, disease prevention, pharmacy utilization), - c.
 Performance improvement and monitoring (e.g., performance measure rates), - d.
 Results of medical record review audits, if applicable, - e.
 Quality of care issues (including trend data).
-If an Adverse Action is taken with a provider, including non-renewal of a contract, the Contractor shall report the Adverse Action and include the reason for the Adverse Action to the AHCCCS QM as specified in Contract and this Policy, - f.
+If an adverse action is taken with a provider, including non-renewal of a contract, the Contractor shall report the adverse action and include the reason for the adverse action to the AHCCCS/Division of Health Care Management, Quality Management (AHCCCS/DHCM, QM) as specified in Contract and this Policy,

+- f.
 Pay for performance and value driven health care data/outcomes, if applicable, and - g.
 Evidence that the provider's policies and procedures meet AHCCCS requirements. - 5.
-Issuing timely approval (or denial) by the Contractor's Credentialing Committee within three years from the previous credentialing approval date. - 6.
-Primary Source Verification shall also be current, within 180 days, for the Contractor's Credentialing Committee's decision.
+Timely approval (or denial) by the Contractor's Credentialing Committee within three years from the previous credentialing approval date.
+Primary Source Verification shall also be current, within 180 days, for the Committee's decision.